 Career Opportunities for Psychologists in Wisconsin

 There are quite a few options for employment in the state of Wisconsin.
-According to the Bureau of Labor Services, as of May 2014, there was a minimum of 2,420 professional psychologists employed throughout the state of Wisconsin.
-These psychologists made an average annual salary of between $72,430 and $98,910, which is well above the national average.
+According to the Bureau of Labor Statistics (BLS), as of May 2022, there are around 3,000 professional psychologists employed throughout the state of Wisconsin.
+These psychologists made an average annual salary of between $73,370 and $104,020, which is well above the national average.
 Clinical, school, and counseling psychology in particular is one of the fastest growing field categories in most states throughout the country, and Wisconsin is no exception.

-Though there are many psychologists currently employed in the state of Wisconsin, it is one of the states that are expected to have a lower than average growth in jobs for these professionals between 2010 and 2020.
-For clinical, school, and counseling psychologists, there is 22 percent of growth expected throughout the United States, but only 9.6 percent of growth expected in Wisconsin.
+Though there are many psychologists currently employed in the state of Wisconsin, it is one of the states that are expected to have a lower than average growth in jobs for these professionals between 2020 and 2030.
+Nationally, the BLS expects clinical and counseling psychologist employment to grow by 10%.
+In Wisconsin, employment for these professionals is only expected to grow by 5%.
 However, this low percentage may be misleading when taken out of context.
-Since there is a relatively large number of psychologists currently employed in the state of Wisconsin, the 9.6 percent of projected growth in the state amounts to 340 new psychologists in the state by 2020.
+Since there is a relatively large number of psychologists currently employed in the state of Wisconsin, the 5% of projected growth in the state amounts to 180 new psychologists in the state by 2030.
 Overall, Wisconsin is a great state to consider as a residence if you want to develop a thriving career in the field of psychology.

 Psychologist Salary in Wisconsin